 How They Sound

-This is where the voice comes in.
-If you can change the dialog tag of a line of dialog and it doesn’t change the dialog at all, that’s a red flag that your characters might all sound alike.
-While some lines might be interchangeable, most aren’t.
+If you can change the dialog tag of a line of dialog and it doesn’t change the dialog at all, that’s a red flag that the characters might all sound alike.
+While some lines might be interchangeable, most shouldn't be.
 Every character expresses themselves in their own way.

 Here’s a snippet from Darkfall: